What is COVID 19?

 We do know it is very contagious.
 It may have a 14-21 day incubation period.
 You may carry and spread it without knowing.

 It can cause cold symptoms, pneumonia, flu-like symptoms.
-It can cause death in 2% of individuals.
-Elderly and low immune individuals are at higher risk.
+It can cause death higher risk individuals such as the elderly and low immune individuals.

 People contract it usually become very ill.
 They also usually do not build immunity to it, and can be re-infected.